Lionel-Rousseau/linux-prod-backup-toolbox/README.md

   `cryptsetup`, `restic`, `swaks`, `ssh`, `flock` to be present on the hosts.
 They are not included here.
-- **Not multi-tenant.** It is sized for a small infrastructure with a handful of nodes — perhaps a dozen.
+- **Not multi-tenant.** It is sized for a small infrastructure with a handful of nodes.
 Past that, look at proper backup software (BorgBackup with a backup server, Bareos, restic with `rest-server`, …) or orchestrators like Ansible AWX driving a real backup tool.